patrickhener/go-bhtool/README.md

-A helper tool for BloodHound lets you mark a batch of users as owned.
+A helper tool for BloodHound lets you mark a batch of user and computer as owned.
 Afterwards using "Shortest Path from Owned Principals" is recommended.

 # Usage